 Also, all members must work side by side, physically and virtually.
 This comprises a distributed agile approach.

 In this approach, the various squads comprise in-house staff and virtual assistants.
 In these squads, members are equal.
 Members should have a one-time mindset focused on the needs of the end users and seeking solutions to address these.
+The result can be productive and passionate teams adopting a distributed agile approach, while the business benefits from ongoing cost savings from outsourcing some tasks.

 Distributed Agile in Action